-President Barack Obama has fleshed out his intentions for scaling back the U.S. Army andand shifting the focus of the to the Asia-Pacific region.
+President Barack Obama has fleshed out his intentions for scaling back the U.S. Army andand shifting the focus of the Pentagon to the Asia-Pacific region.
 Republican challenger Mitt Romney has won kudos from the defense industry and Wall Street analysts for pledging to maintain the size of the Army and Marine Corps and build 15 Navy ships per year.
 But when it comes to executing either plan, both candidates will face the cold reality of Congress.

 Dan Goure of the Lexington Institute writes that the Obama administration has “displayed a hostile attitude” toward the defense industry, insourcing private sector jobs in a careless way and overusing fixed-price contracting.
 “So bad has the situation become that the Pentagon is working to put out a new version of its Better Buying Power Directive,” Goure writes.
 “Just imagine what a second term would mean for government/defense industry relations.”

 In Congress, Obama’s budget request has already met with a hostile reaction, with lawmakers sending the Pentagon back to the drawing board on reductions to the Air National Guard, thwarting Air Force plans to end’s and flatly rejecting calls for new rounds of base realignment.